docs/svelte/01-introduction/01-overview.md # Svelte Overview Svelte is a UI framework that compiles components into optimized JavaScript. Use it for anything from standalone components to full stack apps with SvelteKit. ```svelte ``` For beginners, start with the [interactive tutorial](/tutorial). T

 The value is {value}

-{/await} ``` Omit pending state: ```svelte {#await promise then value}
+{/await} ``` ```svelte {#await promise then value}

 The value is {value}

-{/await} ``` Show only error state: ```svelte {#await promise catch error}
+{/await} ``` ```svelte {#await promise catch error}

 The error is {error}

-{/await} ``` > You can use `#await` for lazy component loading: > ```svelte > {#await import('./Component.svelte') then { default: Component }} > > {/await} > ``` ## docs/svelte/03-template-syntax/06-snippet.md # Svelte 5 Snippets ## {#snippet ...} ```svelte {#snippet name()}...{/snippet} {#snippet name(param1, param2, paramN)}...{/snippet} ``` Snippets create reusable markup chunks within components: ```svelte {#snippet figure(image)}
+{/await} ``` > Use with dynamic imports for lazy loading: > ```svelte > {#await import('./Component.svelte') then { default: Component }} > > {/await} > ``` ## docs/svelte/03-template-syntax/06-snippet.md # Svelte 5 Snippets ## {#snippet ...} ```svelte {#snippet name()}...{/snippet} {#snippet name(param1, param2, paramN)}...{/snippet} ``` Snippets create reusable markup chunks within components: ```svelte {#snippet figure(image)}

 {image.caption}